AI-Driven Mobility Management for High-Speed Railway Communications: Compressed Measurements and Proactive Handover: Introduction

+Beam-level mobility management in 5G relies on periodic channel state information reference signals and synchronization signal blocks for beam sweeping, measurement, and reporting.
+However, frequent beam sweeping introduces significant latency and high overhead\cite{10123939}, making it impractical for HSR communications.
+Cell-level mobility management primarily relies on an event A3-based handover process, encompassing handover trigger, preparation, and execution.
+Before handover completion, the UE continues to communicate with the source base station (BS), often resulting in a sharp deterioration in the communication quality.
+Additionally, with a fixed handover period, the link quality between the high-speed terminal and source BS deteriorates faster, increasing the risk of handover failure.
+Hence, innovative handover mechanisms are urgently needed to address these limitations.

-The management of mobility at the beam and cell level in 5G is based on the use of periodic channel state information reference signals (CSI-RS) and synchronization signal blocks (SSBs).
-Unfortunately, the resulting large latency and high overhead are prohibitive for HSR communications, and, hence, innovative approaches are urgently needed to address these limitations.
-Deep neural networks (DNNs) have found extensive applications in areas, such as computer vision and natural language processing, owing to their exceptional ability to extract features from intricate and high-dimensional data.
-In recent years, DNNs have also proven their effectiveness in capturing the complex and nonlinear characteristics of wireless channels to facilitate beam-level mobility management.
-For example, a multi-layer long short term memory (LSTM) network was utilized to predict the optimal beam change for future instances \cite{10123939}.
-Studies on advanced artificial intelligence (AI)-based cell-level mobility management are relatively few.
-For example, \cite{shah2022multi} utilized convolutional neural network (CNN)-based auto-encoders for dimension reduction and LSTM networks to predict the appropriate base station (BS) for cell handover.
-Recently, the 3GPP 5G NR organization has launched studies on AI-based cell-level mobility management for highly reliable handovers in Release 19.
-However, these AI-based mobility management methods fail to exploit the specific characteristics in HSR communications.
-For instance, trains typically maintain stable high-speed motion on fixed tracks and have different speed levels to meet different needs.
-Mobility management methods for HSR communications are expected to leverage case-specific characteristics in the design phase or, alternatively, learn from data to yield improved performance in a data-driven manner.
+In recent years, deep neural networks (DNNs) have proven their effectiveness in capturing the complex and nonlinear characteristics of wireless channels to enhance mobility management.
+For example, in \cite{10123939} the optimal beam for future instances was predicted by using a multi-layer long short term memory (LSTM) network.
+The appropriate BS for cell handover was predicted by using convolutional neural network (CNN)-based auto-encoders and LSTM networks in \cite{shah2022multi}.
+However, these methods either measure all beams, resulting in high overhead, or measure a part of all beams, resulting in notable performance loss.
+Additionally, existing AI-based cell-level mobility management methods focus solely on the prediction accuracy of the reference signal received power (RSRP), ignoring the communication quality degradation resulting from the reactive nature of the event A3-based handover mechanism.
+Recently, the 3GPP 5G-Advanced New Radio (NR) standardization has launched studies on AI-based mobility management for highly reliable handovers in Release 19.\footnote{\url{https://www.3gpp.org/ftp/tsg_ran/TSG_RAN/TSGR_102/Docs/RP-234055.zip}} Mobility management methods for HSR communications are expected to leverage case-specific characteristics in the design phase or, alternatively, learn from data to yield improved performance in a data-driven manner.